mindattic/MindAttic.Helpers/README.md

 Small, dependency-free helpers shared across the MindAttic ecosystem.

+Two helpers today:

-The first helper is **`AbstractArtGenerator`** — a deterministic generative-art engine that turns any string seed into a stable SVG "fingerprint" image.
-The same seed always produces the same picture, so it's perfect for avatars, project tiles, or persona portraits keyed by a slug.
-It's a faithful port of the generative art on **mindattic.com**, so everything it draws shares the house style: a deep gradient ground, a scatter of translucent shapes, and one bold accent letter.
+- **`AbstractArtGenerator`** — a deterministic generative-art engine that turns any string seed into a stable SVG "fingerprint" image.
+The same seed always produces the same picture, making it ideal for avatars, project tiles, or persona portraits keyed by a slug.
+It's a faithful port of the generative art on **mindattic.com**: a deep gradient ground, a scatter of translucent shapes, and one bold accent letter.
+- **`PiHelper`** — streams decimal digits of π using Jeremy Gibbons' unbounded spigot algorithm (arbitrary-precision `BigInteger` state).
+Includes a memory guard that stops cleanly when free RAM drops below a configurable fraction, so very large digit counts never OOM.

 ## Use it